-The Properties are primarily comprised of automotive dealerships, ancillary dealership services facilities, an automotive repair facility and vehicle service compound facilities, which collectively represent approximately 99.2% of the total GLA of the Properties.
-The Properties also contain four buildings being used for retail uses complementary to automotive dealerships, all of which are occupied by third parties and located at the Dixie Auto Mall.
-Collectively, these retail properties represent approximately 0.8% of the REIT's GLA as of the date hereof.
-The automotive dealerships and automotive repair facility occupied by the Dilawri Group (including the former Dilawri Acura property at 1921 1st Avenue in Regina, which is being used for ancillary dealership purposes by Triple 7 Chrysler) and the Properties subleased to third parties by the Dilawri Group at the Dixie Auto Mall and Markham Honda and Ford currently represent approximately 56.2% of the REIT's total GLA.
+The Properties are primarily comprised of automotive dealerships, ancillary dealership services facilities, an automotive repair facility and vehicle service compound facilities, which collectively represent approximately 99.1% of the total GLA of the Properties.
+The Properties also contain five buildings being used for retail uses complementary to automotive dealerships, all of which are occupied by third parties and located at the Dixie Auto Mall.
+Collectively, these retail properties represent approximately 0.9% of the REIT's GLA as of December 31, 2022.
+The automotive dealerships and automotive repair facility occupied by the Dilawri Group (including the former Dilawri Acura property at 1921 1st Avenue in Regina, which is being used for ancillary dealership purposes by Triple 7 Chrysler) and the Properties subleased to third parties by the Dilawri Group at the Dixie Auto Mall currently represent approximately 53.7% of the REIT's total GLA.

-As at the date hereof, the Dilawri Group is the REIT's most significant tenant and will be for the foreseeable future, with members of the Dilawri Group occupying 57.0% of the REIT's GLA (including properties subleased to third parties by the Dilawri Group at the Dixie Auto Mall, Markham Honda and Ford and the retail properties) with the remaining 43.0% occupied by other dealership groups.
-Of this figure, approximately 99.1% pertains to automotive dealerships (including those occupied by the Dilawri Group, those subleased to third parties by the Dilawri Group at the Dixie Auto Mall, Markham Honda and Ford, and those leased to other dealership groups), with the remainder pertaining to the four buildings being used for retail uses at the Dixie Auto Mall that have been subleased to third parties by the Dilawri Group.
-Of the REIT's total base rent, approximately 61.8% pertains to the automotive dealership properties and the automotive repair facility properties occupied by the Dilawri Group, while approximately 38.2% pertains to the automotive dealership properties, the ancillary dealership services facilities, the vehicle service compound facilities and retail properties leased by the REIT, or subleased by the Dilawri Group (in respect of the retail properties), to other dealership groups.
+As at December 31, 2022, the Dilawri Group is the REIT's most significant tenant and will be for the foreseeable future, with members of the Dilawri Group occupying 53.7% of the REIT's GLA (including properties subleased to third parties by the Dilawri Group at the Dixie Auto Mall and the retail properties) with the remaining 46.3% occupied by other dealership groups.
+Of this figure, approximately 99.1% pertains to automotive dealerships (including those occupied by the Dilawri Group, those subleased to third parties by the Dilawri Group at the Dixie Auto Mall and those leased to other dealership groups), with the remainder pertaining to the four buildings being used for retail uses at the Dixie Auto Mall that have been subleased to third parties by the Dilawri Group.
+Of the REIT's total base rent, approximately 58.8% pertains to the automotive dealership properties and the automotive repair facility properties occupied by the Dilawri Group, while approximately 41.2% pertains to the automotive dealership properties, the ancillary dealership services facilities, the vehicle service compound facilities and retail properties leased by the REIT, or subleased by the Dilawri Group (in respect of the retail properties), to other dealership groups.